syncfusion-content/fileformat-docs/File-Formats/Presentation/SmartArt.md

 {% tabs %}

 {% highlight c# %}

-// Create an instance of PowerPoint Presentation IPresentation pptxDoc = Presentation.Create();
+//Create an instance of PowerPoint Presentation IPresentation pptxDoc = Presentation.Create();
 //Add a blank slide to the Presentation
 ISlide slide = pptxDoc.Slides.Add(SlideLayoutType.Blank);

-//Add a BasicBlockList SmartArt to the slide at the specified size and position.
-ISmartArt smartArt = slide.Shapes.AddSmartArt(SmartArtType.BasicBlockList, 0, 0, 640, 426);
+//Add a BasicBlockList SmartArt to the slide at the specified size and position ISmartArt smartArt = slide.Shapes.AddSmartArt(SmartArtType.BasicBlockList, 0, 0, 640, 426);
 //Save the Presentation
 pptxDoc.Save("SmartArt.pptx");
 //Close the Presentation
 pptxDoc.Close();
 {% endhighlight %}

 {% highlight vb.net %}
 'Create an instance of PowerPoint Presentation
 Dim pptxDoc As IPresentation = Presentation.Create()
 'Add a blank slide to the Presentation
 Dim slide As ISlide = pptxDoc.Slides.Add(SlideLayoutType.Blank)

-'Add a BasicBlockList SmartArt to the slide at the specified size and position.
-Dim smartArt As ISmartArt = slide.Shapes.AddSmartArt(SmartArtType.BasicBlockList, 0, 0, 640, 426)

-'Save the Presentation
+'Add a BasicBlockList SmartArt to the slide at the specified size and position Dim smartArt As ISmartArt = slide.Shapes.AddSmartArt(SmartArtType.BasicBlockList, 0, 0, 640, 426) 'Save the Presentation pptxDoc.Save("SmartArt.pptx")
-pptxDoc.Save("SmartArt.pptx")

 'Close the Presentation
 pptxDoc.Close()
 {% endhighlight %}

 {% highlight UWP %}
 //Create an instance of PowerPoint Presentation IPresentation pptxDoc = Presentation.Create();
 //Add a blank slide to the Presentation
 ISlide slide = pptxDoc.Slides.Add(SlideLayoutType.Blank);

-//Add a BasicBlockList SmartArt to the slide at the specified size and position.
-ISmartArt smartArt = slide.Shapes.AddSmartArt(SmartArtType.BasicBlockList, 0, 0, 640, 426);
+//Add a BasicBlockList SmartArt to the slide at the specified size and position ISmartArt smartArt = slide.Shapes.AddSmartArt(SmartArtType.BasicBlockList, 0, 0, 640, 426);

 //Initializes FileSavePicker